Marketplace

 A live preview card sits to the right so you can see the cards as applicants will.
 Nothing is charged at post-time — funds only move through escrow once you accept a specific applicant.

-Partners is the brand-sponsorship side of the Marketplace — distinct from creators-for-hire.
+Brand partners is the brand-sponsorship side of the Marketplace — distinct from creators-for-hire.
 Two populations live here:

-- Channels seeking sponsors — audience, niche, sample reads, CPM ranges.
+- Channels seeking sponsors — audience, niche, sample reads, CPM ranges

-- Brands seeking channels — products, campaigns, deliverable expectations, budgets.
+- Brands seeking channels — products, campaigns, deliverable expectations, budgets

-Reviews here are placement-scoped, not gig-scoped — they reference a specific placement ID so both sides can back-reference the engagement.
-Same star-rating mechanics as artist reviews.
+Both render as partner cards with hue-themed covers, tier badges (see Gamification), active listings count, and a spotlight flag for top performers.
+Reviews are placement-scoped, not gig-scoped — they reference a specific placement so both sides can back-reference the engagement.
+Same star-rating mechanics as creator reviews, same merit-only ranking — no paid boosts.

 Artist profile